hardcamls/zprize/msm-test.md

   cargo bench
 ```

-Output to show the result of 10 runs of 4 rounds each:
+The output shows show the result of 10 runs of 4 rounds each:

 ```
 FPGA-MSM/2**26x4 time: [20.336 s 20.336 s 20.337 s]